 information science and

-Prof. Wobbrock has worked in industry and occasionally serves as a consultant on
+I have worked in industry and occasionally serve as a consultant on

 ACM author page, or

 Or find me in the HCI Bibliography.